 Making early payments may also impact your payment due date.
 Many banks allow you to make biweekly payments or early monthly payments toward your mortgage loan, though you may incur a fee for doing so.

 How to make your first mortgage payment

-You can choose one of many methods to pay your mortgage:
+You can choose one of many methods to pay your mortgage, including:

 - Auto-pay.
 Setting up recurring ACH payments from your checking or savings account is an easy way to make mortgage payments in a timely manner.
-Depending on your goals, you can split the monthly payment into two to save on mortgage interest, pay more each month to pay off your mortgage early, or sync payments with your paychecks to avoid overdrafts.
+It can help you avoid missed payments, helping you build your credit score and avoid late fees.
+Depending on your goals, you can split the monthly payment into two to save on mortgage interest, pay more each month to pay off your mortgage early or sync payments with your paychecks to avoid overdrafts.

 - Online.
 Making payments on your lender’s portal or app is fast and reliable.
 If you plan to pay off your house early, paying online can be a convenient way to make extra principal payments when you have spare cash to put towards an early payoff.